 TUESDAY, 10 APRIL 2012

-Then, just now, I realized something: Most of my literary material over the years has been “official notes” about my life.
-Instead of just doing, I withdrew, and made notes about what I think I needed to do, why, why maybe not, what the alternatives might be, what makes more sense, what will have more value for me, and even for others.
+Then, a few minutes ago, I realised something: Most of my writing over the years has been “official notes” about my life.
+Instead of just doing, I kept to myself a lot of the time and made notes about what I thought I needed to do, why, why maybe not, what the alternatives were, what made more sense, and what held more value for me and even for others.

 I collect information.
 I take notes.
 I compile lists.
-I come up with ideas – some of them a waste of time, others quite decent (as far as these things go) and potentially profitable.
-And, as I can easily prove, I do take action; I apply in practice once I’ve decided on something in the course of my sometimes obsessive note-taking.
+I come up with ideas – some of them a waste of time, others decent and potentially profitable.
+I do take action, but is it necessarily bad that I have not applied more what I’ve thought possible in theory?

-If you spread open on a table before you a roll of cloth in order to make yourself a pair of trousers and a shirt, or a dress, I believe it’s better to measure twice and cut once.
+If you spread open on a table before you a roll of cloth to make yourself a pair of trousers or a shirt or a dress, I believe it’s better to measure twice and only cut once.

-I also believe if you continue measuring and never get to the cutting part, you’d better be happy appearing to the world naked, with no fruits of your labour, no garment to show for your time.
+Having said that, if you continue measuring and never get to the cutting and the sewing parts, you’d better be happy appearing to the world naked, with no fruits of your labour – or in this case, no garment – to show for your time.